 Wisconsin girl hopes to break record for pop-tab collecting

-The Portage Daily Register reports that 5-year-old Mercedes Alves of Portage has collected about 2 million pop tabs for the Ronald McDonald House in Madison since February.
+Five-year-old Mercedes Alves of Portage has collected about 2 million pop tabs for the Ronald McDonald House in Madison since February, the Portage Daily Register reported.

 The Ronald McDonald House provides homes near hospitals for families with sick children.